Library

 • The loan period for most library items is 3 weeks.

-• Most items may be renewed.
-Students may renew an item even if the item is not present.
+• Students may renew an item even if the item is not present.

 Computers may be reserved by teacher-librarians for classes booked into the Library for research projects.
 In such cases, there may be limited computer availability for itinerant students.

-Two seminar rooms (The Think Tank and Meeting of the Minds) are available to be booked out by staff and students.
+One seminar room (The Think Tank) is available to be booked out by staff and students.
 To book, please speak to library staff at the circulation desk.

 We can help with:

-1. To participate, read or listen to books in the following categories.
+2. Read or listen to books in a variety of categories.
 Challenge yourself to explore new titles, authors, and genres.

-4. If you read four or more books by June 1, 2025, you will receive a certificate of participation, and your name will be entered into a random draw for a prize.
+5. If you read five or more books by June 1, 2026, you will receive a certificate of participation, and your name will be entered into a random draw for a prize.

 Recommend a Resource for the Library